What are Dynamic Work Instructions?

 Work Instructions App walkthrough

 Our customer success lead Sarah is a killer baker.
-Since manufacturing products are so different, she thought she could best communicate how DWIs work by making an app to organize her cake recipes.
+Since operations products are so different, she thought she could best communicate how DWIs work by making an app to organize her cake recipes.

 Here’s what a single step from one of her work instructions looks like: